madhur-cc/jamdocs/docs/editing-in-forestry.md

 ## Start Instant Previews

-Start the preview environement if you want to be able to preview your website.
+Start the preview envirghghonement if you want to be able to preview your website.

 Go to **Settings / Preview** and click on the **Start** button.